f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

         }
     }

-You can display all the logging subsystems logging levels via the following API call:
+You can display all the logging subsystem's logging levels via the following API call:

 .. code-block:: bash